 Throughout history, many painting traditions have served the fantasies of a state or an imperial court, but Saydam’s approach emphasizes eros in the textures of everyday life.
 In their paintings, quotidian sites, including gas stations, apartment blocks, and convenience stores, are layered with gold and ornament, suggesting the persistence of fantasy—particularly the desires of precarious urban populations—in increasingly gentrifying and financialized cities.

 Saydam’s paintings are rich with references to the history of the medium, particularly so-called “minor” genres like miniature painting and illuminated manuscripts.
-Their works often combine meticulous decorative elements with glimpses of daily experience and interjections of humor: “Don’t know why I have to work / Don’t know why I can’t play,” reads one recent, elaborately layered painting.
-Saydam’s textual sources are equally eclectic, ranging from twelfth-century Persian poetry and Larry Mitchell’s The Faggots and Their Friends Between Revolutions (1977) to the slogans of contemporary social movements.
-They also experiment with painting on unconventional surfaces and supports, including antique bathroom stall doors, anti-shoplifting mirrors, and kitchen sponges.
+Their textual sources are equally eclectic, ranging from twelfth-century Persian poetry and Larry Mitchell’s The Faggots and Their Friends Between Revolutions (1977) to the slogans of contemporary social movements.
+Saydam also experiments with painting on unconventional surfaces and supports, including antique bathroom stall doors, anti-shoplifting mirrors, and kitchen sponges.

-List Projects 32: Elif Saydam is organized by Natalie Bell, Curator, and Zach Ngin, Curatorial Assistant.
+List Projects 32: Elif Saydam is organized by Zach Ngin, Curatorial Assistant, with Natalie Bell, Chief Curator.

 Sponsors